8 Of The Best Seiko Chronographs For Every Budget

 Talking of that chronograph, there’s functionality here to track seconds and minutes up to an hour, with a 12/24 indicator and slimline date window rounding off the dial.
 As with many other Seiko’s we’ve seen, this watch combines a hardlex crystal with a quartz movement, but again, it’s a nice surprise to see 100m of water resistance included as well.

 The minimalism extends to the price as well.
-The SSB095 is the cheapest watch in our roundup and can often be found online for around $120.
+The SSB095 is the cheapest watch in our roundup.
 This is a great price for a high-quality quartz watch that combines solid chronograph functionality with a simple and sleek design.

 Best premium: Seiko Coutura World Time Chronograph SSG009